cordalo-ch/cordalo-template/README.md

 - P2P   servers starts with 10002, increment by 3
 - Admin servers starts with 10043, increment by 3 (not needed in the future by corda)
 - Web   servers starts with 10801, increment by 1
+- H2 database servers starts with 10050, increment by 4

 # Demo
 We want to

 Each above node is able to start the following flow